Exegesis

 "Now Sarai Abram's wife bare him no children: and she

-had an handmaid, an Egyptian, whose name was Hagar."
+had a handmaid, an Egyptian, whose name was Hagar."

 Genesis 16:1